-- Through FEMA, responding to national emergencies and providing assistance to states when an emergency or disaster exceeds their resource capability. - The Department of Homeland Security has the overall responsibility for the coordination of Federal emergency/disaster relief programs and supporting local and state government capabilities with resources. - The roles and responsibilities of Federal resources are outlined in the National Response Framework. - FEMA partners with the Small Business Administration (SBA) to provide low cost loans to disaster survivors.
+- Through FEMA, responding to national emergencies and providing assistance to states when an emergency or disaster exceeds their resource capability. - The Department of Homeland Security has the overall responsibility for the coordination of Federal emergency/disaster relief programs and supporting local and state government capabilities with resources. - The roles and responsibilities of Federal resource providers are outlined in the National Response Framework.